SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 High Selectivity Data
 ---------------------

-Selectivity is the ratio of cardinality to the number of records of a chunk.
-We define selectivity as :math:`\frac{\text{Distinct values}}{\text{Total number of records in a chunk}}`
+In SQreamDB, selectivity refers to the ratio of distinct values to the total number of records within a chunk.
+It is defined by the formula: :math:`\frac{\text{Distinct values}}{\text{Total number of records in a chunk}}`

-SQreamDB has a hint called ``HIGH_SELECTIVITY``, which is a function you can wrap a condition in.
-The hint signals to SQreamDB that the result of the condition will be very sparse, and that it should attempt to rechunk the results into fewer, fuller chunks.
+SQreamDB provides a hint called ``HIGH_SELECTIVITY`` that can be used to optimize queries.
+When you wrap a condition with this hint, it signals to SQreamDB that the result of the condition will yield a sparse output.
+As a result, SQreamDB attempts to rechunk the results into fewer, fuller chunks for improved performance.

 .. note::
-   SQreamDB doesn't do this automatically because it adds a significant overhead on naturally ordered and well-clustered data, which is the more common scenario.
+   SQreamDB does not apply this optimization automatically because it introduces significant overhead for naturally ordered and well-clustered data, which is the more common scenario.

 Identifying the Situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This is easily identifiable - when the amount of average of rows in a chunk is small, following a ``Filter`` operation.
-Consider this execution plan:
+This condition is easily identifiable when the average number of rows in a chunk is small, particularly after a Filter operation.
+Consider the following execution plan:

 .. code-block:: postgres